 PELLEAS UND MELISANDE

-Schoenberg's vision about the play of Maeterlinck
+Schoenberg's vision on the play of Maeterlinck

 Pelleas und Melisande tells the story of a love triangle, in a version for large symphony orchestra whose atmosphere differs enormously from Debussy's opera.